 Max: We wanted to start a room rental business on the side and incorporate the many inspirations from our travels into it.
 This has a lot to do with how we like to stay in hotels ourselves.
 Anna is a very creative person and we have also been asked by enthusiastic people who have already looked at the house who our interior designer was.
 This is a nice confirmation and praise when it honors what we have done.

-Was it perhaps a lucky combination of new findings or people and products that made Balthasar Volcano what it is today, or were the ecological milestones basic requirements for you even before construction began? began?
+Was it perhaps also a lucky coincidence of new findings or people and products that made Balthasar Volcano what it is today, or were the ecological milestones basic prerequisites for you even before construction began?

-Max: In the course of planning, it has continuously turned out that we have seen ideas and materials that were always even better.
+Max: In the course of planning, we kept seeing ideas and materials that were even better.
 For example, our architect told us about a lecture on larch bark and its excellent insulating properties.
-That’s how we met Günther Kain, who is doing research on this.
+This is how we got to know Günther Kain, who is working on this in his research.
 Since the bark is landfilled or burned, it seemed to us a logical consequence to take a closer look at the utilization of this natural material instead of burning it, because we should bind the CO2 in the future and not blow it into the air.
-We had a prototype for our larch bark insulation manufactured by the Barkinsulation company from Hallein.
+We had the company Barkinsulation from Hallein produce a prototype for our larch bark insulation.
 In the time since production, the company has discovered a fully certified and completely ecological binder that will be used in the future.
 This additionally impregnates the boards, which makes it even more interesting for outdoor use.
-Just by giving impetus to this development, we hope to make our contribution and that sooner or later the industry will become aware of this insulation material.
+By initiating this development alone, we hope to make our contribution and that the industry will sooner or later become aware of this insulating material.

 With Balthasar Volcano you are standing in one of the most beautiful regions of our country, and in a constantly developing and booming tourist mecca.
 What role does Balthasar play in the portfolio of offerings of these many lodging establishments?